issosnj/isso-donation-kiosk/kiosk-app/SQUARE_SDK_INTEGRATION.md

 This approach is often simpler for kiosk deployments.
 See your backend's Square service implementation.

-## Step 5: Configure Bundle ID in Square Dashboard
+## Step 5: Configure Bundle ID and Team ID in Square Dashboard

 1. Go to [Square Developer Dashboard](https://developer.squareup.com/apps)
 2. Select your application
 3. Go to **Mobile** tab
+4. **Add your Bundle ID:**
+   - In Xcode: Project → Target → General → Bundle Identifier
-4. Add your app's Bundle ID (e.g., `com.issosnj.issokiosk`)
+   - Copy that Bundle ID (e.g., `com.issosnj.ISSOKiosk`)
+   - Paste it in Square Dashboard → Mobile → Bundle ID
+5. **Add your Team ID:**
+   - See `FIND_APPLE_TEAM_ID.md` for detailed instructions
+   - Quick way: In Xcode → Project → Target → Signing & Capabilities → Team
+   - The Team ID is shown in parentheses next to your team name (e.g., `ABC123XYZ`)
+   - Paste it in Square Dashboard → Mobile → Team ID
-5. Save the configuration
+6. Save the configuration

+**Note:** You'll need your Apple Developer Team ID.
+If you don't have it yet, see `FIND_APPLE_TEAM_ID.md` for instructions.

 ## Step 6: Test on Device